Please refer to the University’s Glossary of Term for policies and procedures.

 Guidelines are provided and applicants must complete all sections of the application form and any other documentation requested.

-Human Resources will acknowledge applications as soon as possible after the application closing date.
+People and Culture will acknowledge applications as soon as possible after the application closing date.

 3.1.
 Academic mentor statement